-- O Accesses to all VGA I/O locations, including those for the palette, will be claimed.
-All read and write accesses to the palette will be performed, normally.
-This is the default after reset. - 1 Accesses to all VGA I/O locations, except for those for the palette, will be claimed.
+- 0 Accesses to all VGA I/O locations, including those for the palette, will be claimed.
+All read and write accesses to the palette will be performed, normally. - 1 Accesses to all VGA I/O locations, except for those for the palette, will be claimed.
 All reads will be entirely ignored, but all writes will still update the palette.
 This permits accesses to the palette I/O addresses to be answered by other devices that need to be able to snoop accesses to the palette.

-4 Memory Write and Invalidate
+4 Memory Write & Invalidate

 This bit applies only to PCI Bus masters.
-Since the HiQVision (68554) never functions as a PCI Bus master, this bit always returns a value of 0 when read.
+Since the 65554 never functions as a PCI Bus master, this bit always returns a value of 0 when read.